ietf-wg-aipref/wg-materials/ietf123/minutes.md

 Q: Erum Welling: We need to have contracts on what has been consented.
 Those contracts could be used to overturn the AI preferences on the usage of data.
 R:Cannot say that all the contracts in the world can override those preferences.
 There are also Juridictions laws and regulations.

-Q: Question about accesibility, you talk about Augemented retrieval.
+Q: Question about accessibility, you talk about Augmented retrieval.
 How would those preferences apply?
 R: There is a model for preferences, but for accessibility it will be an implementer point.
 We don't have anything there yet.
 OP can join and contribute
-R2: The group has for objectibes a framework than a code you can runé
+R2: The group has for objectives a framework than a code you can runé
 R3: Call for contributors for adding more to the Draft

 Q: Do you aim to have some source and legitimacy of why a search is made?
-R: There were some discussion on Transparent Audit but this is outside of the scope of the docunment.
+R: There were some discussion on Transparent Audit but this is outside of the scope of the document.

 Q: Rony Shalit: There are a lot about the questions about the Robot.txt but it is not a robust mechanism.
 GenAI transforms the internet.
-R: the comment you make is nmore about the Attachment Draft
+R: the comment you make is more about the Attachment Draft
 Q: (Continuing) Opt-in, Opt-out are creating some kind of discrimination.
 There are good boot and Bad bot.
 Also lots of GenAI with lots of money will be able able to be accepted to have access to smaller organizations won't have this ability.
 Q: Robots.txt is not updated, poorly administrated
 R: You are right.
 This might be best to happen at other WGs.
 R2: opt-in / opt-out have some values but they are not sufficient.
 They need vocabulary and tools
 Q: We need to be careful about everything happening around
-R: Grest continue the discussion but ouside here
+R: Best continue the discussion but outside here

-D: Alissa Cooper: With the new AI-user and AI=Search categories, what happen is fht consummer AI Preferences set are not respected .
+D: Alissa Cooper: With the new AI-user and AI=Search categories, what happen is fht consumer AI Preferences set are not respected .
 R: This Draft is not for fine grained controlled environments.
-R2: yes there is a case where the procesing can modify the preferences on behalf of the user.
+R2: yes there is a case where the processing can modify the preferences on behalf of the user.
 We need to look into that.

 Q: Andrew Campling: Question about authenticating agents É
 R: See the BoF right after